 There's trouble in paradise.

 Quality issues in AI code are a given.
 GitHub's own research acknowledges a "downward pressure on code quality" when Copilot enters the picture.
-Developers are pushing more mistakes, introducing more redundancies, and building increasingly complex systems—all while feeling more productive.
+Developers are pushing more mistakes, introducing more redundancies, and building increasingly complex systems all the while feeling more productive.

 The problems are legion: